Shark Pictures

 Marten's son in Law Aaron proudly holds up a sharpnose shark

-After bidding farewell to the fishermen Claire and I went for a long hike along the rocky shore north of Mulege.
-Just before sunset we spotted some birds in the distance and went to investigate.
-What we found was a shoreline littered with discarded shark and ray heads.
+After bidding farewell to the fishermen, I went for a long hike along the rocky shore north of Mulege.
+Just before sunset I spotted some birds in the distance and went to investigate.
+What I found was a shoreline littered with discarded shark and ray heads.
 It was a tragic site.
 They were mostly Pacific sharpnose sharks and small smooth hammerheads but there were also a number of guitarfishes and the carcass of a butterfly ray.
 All in all it was a grim day.

 Discarded shark heads littering the shoreline north of Mulege

-The next day we returned with our cameras to photograph the grizzly remains and then spent the afternoon chasing round stingrays in the shallows next to our campsite.
+The next day I returned with my camera to photograph the grizzly remains and then spent the afternoon chasing round stingrays in the shallows next to my campsite.

 That night I slept a lot better.
 The balance of species may be shifting but at least there is still life in the Sea of Cortez.